 Cash is represented by cash in hand and deposits with financial institutions repayable without penalty on notice of not more than 24 hours.
 Cash equivalents are investments that mature in three months or less from the date of acquisition and that are readily convertible to known amounts of cash with insignificant risk of change in value.
+The County Bank current account is shown as a credit balance at balance sheet date - this is not an overdrawn position - it reflects a timing difference between the balance sheet balance and bank balance which is part of our usual bank reconciliation process.

-Opening Balance 01/04/2022 Movement During the Year Closing Balance 31/03/2023 £m £m £m Bank current accounts 4.3 (25.9) (21.6) Short Term investments held as cash 38.5 27.3 65.8 Total cash and cash equivalents 42.8 1.4 44.2
+Opening Balance 01/04/2022 Movement During the Year Closing Balance 31/03/2023 £m £m £m Bank current accounts (asset) 4.3 1.8 6.1 Bank current accounts (liabilities) (0.0) (16.8) (16.8) Short Term investments held as cash 38.5 27.3 65.8 Total cash and cash equivalents 42.8 12.3 55.1